It’s Rabbit Time: Steiff’s Bitty Baby Easter Bunnies

 There are so many reasons to love Easter—the family gatherings, traditional brunches, spirit of the holiday, lovely seasonal flowers, baskets full of candy—the list could go on and on.
 For most people all over the world, Easter is synonymous with rabbits.
 And why is that?
 For many centuries, rabbits have been equated with high fertility, making them the perfect “representative” of all the new life associated with the spring season.

 Rabbits first were mentioned along with Easter in German literature from the 1500s.
 Fast-forward to the 1800s, and rabbits as celebratory holiday sweets started making their appearance across Europe.
-And when German settlers arrived in Pennsylvania’s Dutch Counties a few years later, the Easter bunny craze started sweeping the U.S. as well.
+When German settlers arrived in Pennsylvania’s Dutch Counties a few years later, the Easter bunny craze started sweeping the U.S. as well.

 Besides sweets, many Easter baskets also contain plush or toy rabbits as a way to welcome the new season.
-And what could be better than a vintage Steiff bunny as the “piece de resistance” in a collector’s basket?
+What could be better than a vintage Steiff bunny as the “piece de resistance” in a collector’s basket?
 Steiff rabbits are among the company’s top categories of products sold overall, behind only bears and somewhat on par with dogs and cats.
 Their popularity is evident, as bunnies have their very own chapters in Gunter Pfeiffer’s “Sortiment Books,” the gold-standard identification and reference tomes for Steiff collectors worldwide.
 Let’s take a look at five palm-sized Steiff vintage rabbits that might even outrank jellybeans, marshmallow peeps and chocolate bunnies in the eyes of Easter-appreciating Steiff collectors.
 Which is your favorite?

 OK, so let’s hop to it!
 Take a look at perhaps the most beloved Steiff rabbit pattern of all time, made all that much cuter due to her pocket-sized scale here!
-Just in the nick of time for Easter, we have the smallest version of Steiff’s Niki Rabbit.
+Just in the nick of time for Easter, we have the smallest version of Steiff’s Niki Rabbit (see photo above, left).
 She is 14 centimeters, five-ways jointed, and made from tan colored mohair.
 Niki has peach felt footpads, velvet lined ears, brown and black pupil eyes, and a pink hand embroidered nose.
 Her little cottontail is made from slightly longer tan mohair.
 Of all the Steiff rabbits, this particular pattern most reminds me of a playful toddler with her mischievous expression, round belly and proportionally big head.
 This spring harbinger was manufactured in 14, 17, 22, 28 and 35 cm from 1951 through 1964.

 Man-o-man, what’s not to love about this next bitty bunny?
-Here we have Steiff’s precious Manni Rabbit in the smallest size: 10 cm.
+Here (in the photo above, right) we have Steiff’s precious Manni Rabbit in the smallest size: 10 cm.
 She is made from tan mohair, which is detailed with light brown hand airbrushing on her face, ears, back and sides.
 She has brown and white pupil eyes, a red embroidered nose and mouth, and pink felt lined ears—which have distinctive black outline to them.
 Manni is head-jointed and is in the begging position, meaning she’s just waiting for something delicious to fall off your Easter brunch table into her mouth.
 She was made in 10, 20, 30, 40 and 55 cm from 1961 through 1976.

 Steiff’s totally relaxed “Lying rabbit.”